OD vs. OS: A guide to eye abbreviations

 SH – Segment height.
 This is the distance from the top of the near vision portion of the lens to the bottom of the lens in millimeters.

-Glasses can also have tints, such as yellow, amber, brown or red, to block out blue light.
+Glasses can also have tints, such as yellow, amber, brown or red, to filter out diffferent wavelengths of light.

 To make the most out of your visit with the optometrist, it is helpful to recognize and understand the abbreviations you will encounter.
 Armed with this knowledge, you will know when OD refers to your right eye and when it refers to your eye doctor’s professional degree!